BCDA-APS/bluesky_training/docs/source/instrument/_conda_environment.md

 [article](https://medium.com/@balance1150/how-to-build-a-conda-environment-through-a-yaml-file-db185acf5d22)
 for more instruction about conda environment YAML files.

-If you need to install your own base environment, please See these instructions to [install your own base environment](../bluesky/environments/admin/base.md).
+If you need to install your own base environment, please See these [instructions](../reference/_conda_base.md) to install your own base environment.

 ## Get the `conda` command

 Skip ahead to the next section if you already have a `conda` command available in your `bash` shell.
+(This short [Q&A](https://stackoverflow.com/questions/55134440) can help explain the difference between a _conda base environment_ and _no environment at all_.)

 If your (`bash` shell) command prompt does not start with `(base)` (or some other conda aenvironment name), you probably do not have a conda environment